Skip to content

 Not tracking their results

-If you can’t tell whether you’re achieving the best possible results (or any results at all) you’re also probably losing a lot of marketing money in the process.
+Finally, many moving companies never track their website traffic, backlinks, or keyword rankings.
+If you can’t tell whether you’re getting results, you’re probably losing a lot of marketing money in the process.

 Not keeping an eye on their competitors